Earthworks: cutting slopes and embankments

 • Embankments – a construction that allows railway lines to pass at an acceptable level and gradient over low lying ground.

-• Soil cuttings – an excavation that allows railway lines to pass at an acceptable level and gradient through the surrounding ground that is composed entirely or predominantly of soil.
+• Soil cuttings – an excavation that allow railway lines to pass at an acceptable level and gradient.
+They go through ground composed entirely or mostly of soil.

 • Rock cuttings – an excavation that allows railway lines to pass at an acceptable level and gradient through the surrounding ground that is composed entirely or predominantly of rock.

-Most of our infrastructure slopes are in excess of 150 years old and do not offer comparable levels of capability and resilience to modern engineered slopes.
+Most of our infrastructure slopes are over 150 years old.
+They do not offer the same capability and resilience as modern engineered slopes.

 Futureproofing our infrastructure

-As a founding member of the UK Geotechnical Asset Owners’ Forum we are recognised experts in earthworks asset management.
+As a founding member of the UK Geotechnical Asset Owners’ Forum we have earned recognition as experts in earthworks asset management.
 We use a risk based policy for targeting important maintenance work (to drainage and vegetation) and capital investment, to strengthen slopes like those in Buckinghamshire.
 Our teams of specialist geotechnical engineers use examination data and monitoring results to determine the appropriate intervention at the right time, such as the works to this embankment in Streatham, south London.

 Dealing with landslips

-The vulnerability of our infrastructure slopes is often apparent after prolonged periods of wet weather or more intensive short duration rainfall events, when landslips can happen.
-Further information of what we’re doing to help prevent landslips and the delays they cause are covered in our delays explained section.
-Some of the recent emergency repair works we have carried out on the network following challenging weather include:
+Our infrastructure slopes often show vulnerability after prolonged wet weather or heavy rainfall.
+This can lead to landslips.
+More information about what we’re doing to help prevent landslips and the delays they cause can be found in our delays explained section.

 Stabilisation failing on a hillside